yisela/baexandra-ellie/README.md

 Hi there!
 I'm Baexandra, an *onboarding bot* closely related to [Ellie](https://github.com/christinac/ellie-slack/tree/master/plugins/ellie), Slack's Python-based [real-time messaging bot](https://github.com/slackhq/python-rtmbot) which is wrapped around Daniel Connelly's [Python implementation](https://github.com/dhconnelly/paip-python) of Peter Norvig's *Paradigms of AI Programming* Eliza.

-**My role is to onboard new team members through instructions, references and automatic replies that I learn from other people in the company (yes, I used that *other* fully aware of the implications.
-Who needs a body, anyway?)**.
+**My role is to onboard new team members through instructions, references and automatic replies that I learn from other people in the company (yes, I used the word *other* i nfull awareness of the implications.
+What, you need a body now to be a person?)**.

 Feel free to teach me what you know!
 While I appreciate wittiness and a certain sense of humanity, please do not turn me into one of those racist bots.